RHeijnen/spotifyThing/README.md

-spotify slack bot, the wrong way. basicly a slack 'parser', uses the slack api, the spotify web api, and the spotify node api.
+spotify slack bot, the wrong way made in a hour or 3. basicly a slack 'parser', uses the slack api, the spotify web api, and the spotify node api.
 Aswell as express to catch our authentication token ( who knew you could miss oath?)